Ah, if it isn’t SEO, the almighty internet boogyman that every business, entrepreneur, freelancer, and marketer is trying to tame.

 Branding and SEO: A Love-Hate Relationship?

-Nonetheless, you can get away with your messaging intact if you have a good number of backlinks, loads of relevant content, and impeccable site speed.
+You can get away with your messaging intact if you have a good number of backlinks, loads of relevant content, and impeccable site speed.
 But that’s a luxury only the established players can afford.
 That’s why you don’t see companies such as Workday or Asana compromising on their verbiage – they already have a fantastic presence that allows them to capitalize on their brand equity through branded searches.
-But in order to get there, you need to make SEO a big part of your business plan.

 So, in the end, what comes first: the brand or the SEO?

-You won’t like this answer, but in truth, it’s both – you need a strong brand to connect with your audience and you need web traffic for that audience to find you.
-The sooner you strategically and intentionally incorporate both proper branding and SEO into your business plan, the faster you can reap the benefits of a coherent strategy.
-It takes time, though.
-So in a world built around convenience, fast results, and instant gratification, be smart enough to play the game of web intentionally – as it should be played.
+You won’t like this answer, but in truth, it’s both – you need a strong brand to connect with your audience, but you also need a good deal of web traffic for that audience to find you.
+The sooner you intentionally incorporate both branding and SEO into your business plan, the faster you can reap the benefits of a great marketing strategy.

 Rule no. 1: SEO is a long game.
 Don’t expect anything to happen for 6-12 months.